satgit62/Ultimate-HyperHDR-Ambilight-fine-tuning-experience-for-LG-webOS-with-new-LUT-calibration-/README.md

 # Note on calibration videos:
 SDR refers to content without HDR/HLG or Dolby Vision.
 For this, you also have to use a calibration video such as calibration_HDR_yuv420_limited_range.mp4, calibration_SDR_yuv420_limited_range.mp4, for_testing_after_calibration_HDR_yuv420_limited_range.mp4

 Unfortunately, there are currently no official calibration videos available for Dolby Vision.
 Due to the variety of DOVI profiles, it is virtually impossible to implement this in a single video file.
 The only video that can be used is the HDR calibration video 'test_DV_yuv420_low_quality.mp4', which contains Dolby Vision video metadata.
 (Codec: Dolby Vision HEVC (H.265) (DVHEV).
-This may not correspond to reality.
+This may not apply to all DV codecs - content.

 <img width="1580" height="847" alt="Codec Dolby Vision HEVEC (H 265) (dvhe)" src="https://github.com/user-attachments/assets/8e99e233-d9ff-43ff-ae1d-91bf91979943" />